aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFastestResponseStrategyPlugin.md

 The plugin can be loaded by adding the plugin code `FastestResponseStrategy` to the [`plugins`](../UsingTheNodeJsWrapper#aws-advanced-nodejs-wrapper-parameters) parameter.
 The Fastest Response Strategy Plugin is not loaded by default, and must be loaded along with the [`readWriteSplitting`](./UsingTheReadWriteSplittingPlugin.md) plugin.

 > [!IMPORTANT]\
-> **`readerHostSelectorStrategy` must be set to `fastestReponse` when using this plugin.
-Otherwise an error will be thrown:** > `Unsupported host selector strategy: 'random'.
+> **The `readerHostSelectorStrategy` parameter must be set to `fastestReponse` when using this plugin, otherwise an error will be thrown:**
+> `Unsupported host selector strategy: 'random'.
 To use the fastest response strategy plugin, please ensure the property readerHostSelectorStrategy is set to 'fastestResponse'.`

 ```ts
 params = {